AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

       null;
    end Child'Constructor;

-Child does not have any discrimininant.
+Child does not have any discriminant.
 Root discriminant is set by its own constructor.
 There is currently no syntax allowing to subtype Child and provide a constrain to its discriminant.